aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 You will die alone and poorly dressed.

-Last update: Fri May 30 05:10:27 2025
+Last update: Sat May 31 05:09:39 2025

 ### Let's play! 🎮